The Forum’s Board of Directors

 FRPC’s Directors, elected annually by the organization’s members, meet regularly to discuss its work.
 Currently the Board consists of:

-Al MacKay is a forty-five year veteran of the broadcast industry.
-He has been a radio and television broadcast journalist, and was a vice-president and station manager during a 25 year career at CJOH Television in Ottawa.
+Al MacKay was a forty-five year veteran of the broadcast industry.
+He was a radio and television broadcast journalist, and was a vice-president and station manager during a 25 year career at CJOH Television in Ottawa.
 He also ran CPAC, the cable public affairs channel, for three years before joining Judith Maxwell’s think tank – Canadian Policy Research Networks (CPRN) – as vice-president, Operations.
 Mr. MacKay was the primary consultant in developing, on behalf of the industry, its Code for Violence in Television Programming, its Program Rating System, and the on-screen icons and viewer advisories used by all programming services to inform viewers about the content of the program about to be aired.
-Al became Chairperson of the Forum in November 2019.
+Al became Chairperson of the Forum in November 2019 and resigned in November 2025.
+We were greatly saddened to learn of Al’s passing in early 2026.

 John Harris Stevenson, Vice-Chairperson